theupdateframework/python-tuf/tuf/README.md

 # The following function creates a directory structure that a client
 # downloading new software using TUF (via tuf/client/updater.py) will expect.
-# The root.txt metadata file must exist, and also the directories that hold the metadata files
+# The root.json metadata file must exist, and also the directories that hold the metadata files
 # downloaded from a repository.
 Software updaters integrating with TUF may use this
 # directory to store TUF updates saved on the client side.  create_tuf_client_directory()
 # moves metadata from "path/to/repository/metadata" to "path/to/client/".
 The repository